wp-plugins/buttons-shortcode-and-widget/readme.txt

 == Description ==

 Easily create all different kinds of buttons for your WordPress site.
-Insert buttons anywhere in your site - page / post editor, sidebars, template files.
+Insert buttons anywhere in your site - page/post editor, sidebars, template files.
 No coding is required.
 It is all done in a nice and easy interface.

 **Button Options**